-Other Elements of Compensation
+Other elements of compensation

-In connection with the Transactions described under BHGE Ownership Structure, BHGE is developing harmonized benefit plans for employees.
-For 2018, our employees remained on legacy benefit platforms that were in place prior to the Transactions, including for some employees, plans sponsored by GE O&G or BHI, respectively.
-Both GE O&G and BHI offered a variety of health and welfare and retirement programs to all eligible employees.
+In 2019, as part of the integration of the combined Company, many of our employees transitioned to benefit plans specific to Baker Hughes.
+Baker Hughes offers a variety of health and welfare and retirement programs to all eligible employees.
 The NEOs are generally eligible for the same broad-based benefit programs on the same basis as the rest of our employees who work in their respective countries.
-Programs that provide different levels of benefits for executive officers are noted in the descriptions below, including long-term disability, life insurance, the BHGE Supplemental Retirement Plan (the "BHGE SRP"), the GE Supplementary Pension Plan, the Executive Severance Plan, and financial counseling.
+Programs that provide different levels of benefits for executive officers are noted in the descriptions below, including long-term disability, life insurance, the Baker Hughes Supplemental Retirement Plan (the "SRP"), the frozen Baker Hughes Supplementary Pension Plan, the Executive Severance Plan, and financial counseling.

-We routinely benchmark our benefits programs against the competitive market and make modifications as we deem appropriate.
-Outlined below is a summary of legacy benefits provided in 2018 to executives of GE O&G and BHI respectively.
-A new set of streamlined executive benefits are currently under consideration and will be phased in as appropriate.
-All our employees in the U.S. have been enrolled in harmonized BHGE plans as of 2019.
+We routinely benchmark our benefit programs against the competitive market and make modifications as we deem appropriate.
+Outlined below is a summary of benefits provided in 2019 to Baker Hughes executives.

-Executive Benefits
+Executive benefits